 Use the tips and strategies below to make sense of your options quickly.

 Start by knowing this: The national parks each have campgrounds, more than a dozen of them total.
 There are also campgrounds in the national forest.
 Other government agencies also offer places to camp.
 On top of that, privately-owned campgrounds and camping spots are available outside the parks.

 Campgrounds in and Around Sequoia and Kings Canyon National Parks

-All of them charge a nightly fee.
-Most are available on a first-come, first-served basis, but some can be reserved - see the Reservations section below for details.
-On Saturday nights in July and August and all three-day weekends, you should have a reservation to avoid finding everything filled up.
-If you arrive unprepared, Lodgepole Campground may have... a few sites available, but I wouldn't count on it.
+All of the national park campgrounds charge a nightly fee.
+Most sites are available on a first-come, first-served basis, but some can be reserved.
+On Saturday nights in July and August, and all three-day weekends, you should have a reservation to avoid finding everything filled up.
+If you arrive unprepared, Lodgepole Campground may have a few sites available, but don't count on it.

-Facilities vary, with some having flush toilets, RV dump stations while others accommodate tents only and may have only pit toilets.
+Some campgrounds have flush toilets and RV dump stations, while others accommodate tents only and may have just pit toilets.
 None of them have showers, but there are pay showers at Lodgepole Village and Cedar Grove Village.
 You can also shower at Grant Grove during limited hours.
-See their locations and find out what facilities each one has.
+See the national park campground locations and find out what facilities each one has.